michaelsmueller/gloom/README.md

 ## Auction tokens on testnet (Kovan)

 The contracts have been deployed to the **Kovan** testnet (see `deployed_addresses.txt`).
-See the Gloom Interface repository for info on acquiring Kovan testnet ERC-20 tokens and interacting with the frontend.
+See the [Gloom Interface](https://github.com/michaelsmueller/gloom-interface) for info on acquiring Kovan testnet ERC-20 tokens and interacting with the frontend.

 ## Testing